Private First Class Worth H. Jackson

 On February 3, several companies of the 168th Infantry Regiment moved toward the town of Terrele.

 On the evening of February 4, 1944, Jackson’s platoon was sent out on patrol, in advance of the American lines.
 Their mission was to locate enemy machine gun and mortar positions.
 The platoon encountered a German patrol, and they were subjected to heavy machine gun and rifle fire.

 Jackson’s platoon dispersed and returned fire, but the enemy brought up reserve troops, and Jackson’s platoon was surrounded.
 Only six men returned from the patrol.
 Nine were captured, and 13 were killed.

-His parents were given the choice of having their son returned to the family in Indiana or remain in Italy.
-His mother wrote in a letter, “It is our desire for his remains to be left abroad; as we feel that would be his wish.
+On July 30, 1944, the family finally received a second telegram which reported that Jackson had been killed in action on February 4.
+Jackson was buried at the temporary American Cemetery at Marzanello, Italy.
+In 1947, Jackson’s parents were given the choice of having their son returned to the family in Indiana or remain in Italy.
+Jackson’s mother wrote in a letter, “It is our desire for his remains to be left abroad; as we feel that would be his wish.
 He is now where he so wanted to be.”

 34th Infantry Division; Records of the Adjutant General’s Office, World War II Combat Operations Report 1940-1948, Record Group 407 (Box 8133); National Archives at College Park, College Park, MD.